 1) Company News

 The general Company News application is the most popular way to share information with employees on your intranet.
 This application allows non-IT admins to post updates using our simple HTML editor tool.
 Add text, images and even embed videos to make your news postings more engaging.

 Features such as publish date and archive dates also allow you to automate when your news gets published and when it disappears from your site.
-In addition, you can set an advertise date to automatically display new news items right on your home page.
+In addition, you can set an advertised date to automatically display new news items right on your homepage.

 Employee can subscribe to the news application to stay current on all the news updates, or the intranet admin can subscribe employees on their behalf.
 Once they have subscribed to content, any time content is published to the Company News application, the user will receive an email notification, an intranet site notification, or both.

 To encourage employee interaction, turn on comments and ratings on your company news posts.
 These can help to boost engagement on your company intranet.